- SCOTUS to wrongfully accused terrorists: "drop dead": Kavanaugh finds new ways to be wrong.

 Specifically, the court said that only the 1,800 people whose wrongful accusation was transmitted to third parties could sue Transunion.
 It likened the untransmitted accusations to "a letter in a drawer that is never sent."

-Writing for the majority, Kavanaugh failed to grapple with the collection, analysis and use of private data, which – per EFF's Cindy Cohn – is "an opaque archipelago of databases are linked and used to build and deploy machine learning systems that judge and limit us."
+Writing for the majority, Kavanaugh failed to grapple with the collection, analysis and use of private data, which – per EFF's Cindy Cohn – is "an opaque archipelago of databases that are linked and used to build and deploy machine learning systems that judge and limit us."

 As Cohn points out, Kavanaugh explicitly ignored Congress's intention in passing the Fair Credit Reporting Act, which followed from the ghastly scandals that prompted Retail Credit to hide under its new "Equifax" name.